Employee Development: How to grow your employees when you can't promote them

 1) Consider lateral moves

-When someone on your team starts to look restless or bored in their current role, talk to them about what parts of the business are interesting to them.
+When someone on your team starts to look restless or bored in their current role, talk to them about what parts of your business are interesting to them.
 Look for signs of areas they want to learn more about to find opportunities for lateral moves.

 Brian Halligan, CEO of HubSpot, is a big fan of this approach.
 He discusses it in a great TEDx talk below on "Inbound HR" that reflects on managing Millennials: (lateral moves are discussed starting at the 8:05 mark)